opengisch/QField/docs/snippets.md

 }
 ```

-## Geometry highlighter canvas overlay
+## Flash geometries on top of the map canvas

-Plugins can make use of QField's geometry highlighter item to flash created or fetched geometries through the following code:
+Plugins can make use of QField's [`GeometryHighlighter`](QField/classGeometryHighlighter.md) item to flash created or fetched geometries through the following code:

 ```qml
 import QtQuick